 |LLC LUKOIL Uzbekistan Operating Company||Geological exploration, gas and condensate|

-The contract, signed in 2004, provides for the development of the Khauzak and Shady blocks of the Dengizkul and Kandym group fields (Kandym, Kuvachi-Alat, Akkum, Parsankul, Khoji, Western Khoji), as well as the exploration of the Kungrad block.
+The contract, signed in 2004, provides for the development of the Khauzak and Shady blocks of the Dengizkul and Kandym group fields (Kandym, Kuvachi-Alat, Akkum, Parsankul, Khoji, Western Khoji).
 The contract area of Khauzak, Shady and Kandym Group of fields is 431 sq. km.

 A PSA for the Kandym-Khauzak-Shady-Kungrad project was signed.
 LUKOIL started its operations in the Republic of Uzbekistan.